GPU-Accelerated Computation of Vietoris-Rips Persistence Barcodes: Computation

 \subsection{Implicit Matrix Reduction}

 In Ripser, the coboundary matrix is not fully represented in memory.
 Instead, the columns or simplices are represented by natural numbers via the combinatorial number system~\cite{knuth1997art, bauer2019ripser, pascal1887sopra} and cofacets are generated as needed and represented by combinatorial indices.
-This saves on memory allocation along the row-dimension of the coboundary matrix, which is exponentially larger in cardinality than the column-dimension.
+This saves on memory allocation along the row-dimension of the coboundary matrix, which scales by a multiplicative factor of $O(n_0)$ more in cardinality than the column-dimension.
 Furthermore, the generation of cofacets allows us to trade computation for memory.
 Memory address accesses are replaced by arithmetic and repeated accesses of the much smaller distance matrix and a small binomial coefficient table.
 Implicit matrix reduction intertwines coboundary matrix construction with matrix reduction.

-\subsubsection{Reduction Matrix vs. Oblivious Matrix Reduction}
+\subsection{Reduction Matrix vs. Oblivious Matrix Reduction}

 There are two matrix reduction techniques in Ripser, see Algorithm \ref{alg:standard-algorithm}, that can work on top of the implicit matrix reduction.
 These techniques are applied on a much smaller submatrix of the original matrix in Ripser++ significantly improving performance over full matrix reduction, see Section \ref{sec: performance-optimization}.